backstage/backstage/docs/frontend-system/architecture/03-extensions.md

           title: 'Backstage'
 ```

-For further information on how to write documentation please follow the architecture section on this (TODO: Link).

 ## Extension Creators

 With creating an extension by using `createExtension(...)` you have the advantage that the extension can be anything in your Backstage application.
 We realised that this comes with the trade-off of having to repeat boilerplate code for similar building blocks.
 Here extension creators come into play for covering common building blocks in Backstage like pages using `createPageExtension`, themes using the `createThemeExtension` or items for the navigation using `createNavItemExtension`.